NorthropGrumman/seaside-gradle-plugins/README.md

 To use the plugin you will need to add the classpath to your buildscript dependencies and then just apply the plugin.
 An example is below.
 Note: a newer version may exist.
 Check the Nexus repository for the latest version.

+This plugin will generate a start script that will set the value of the variable `$APP_HOME` as a system property.
+The name of the system property is defined by the `appHomeVarName` property.
+The value of `$APP_HOME` is the directory that contains the application (the directory that contains bin, libs, resources, etc).
+The properties `windows.appHomeCmd` and `unix.appHomeCmd` configure how this value is computed when the scripts are executed.

 Below is an example of using the application plugin.
+The value of the system property `myAppHome` will be the result of `%~dp0..` when the Windows script is executed.

 ```java
 buildscript {